Abdullah Shehab

 Hussam Ghalib

-Director of Inpatient Services, HVTI & Consultant Cardiologist, HF & Transplant Cardiology, Cleveland Clinic Abu Dhabi, Abu Dhabi, United Arab Emirates
+Director of Inpatient Services, Heart, Vascular and Thoracic Institute (HVTI) & Consultant Cardiologist, Heart Failure & Transplant Cardiology, Cleveland Clinic Abu Dhabi, Abu Dhabi, United Arab Emirates

 Hussam Ghalib